eISSN: 2707-2797

 Aymane Ridallah, Alae El Bouaychi

 PAMJ-CM.
 2020; 3:137.
-Published 27 Jul 2020 | doi:10.11604/pamj-cm.2020.3.137.24312
+Published 27 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.137.24312

 We report the case of a 35-year-old patient, an athlete by profession, who had a one-sided right-eye congenital cataract since childhood, for which he had a cataract surgery by phacoemulsification with the placement of an intraocular posterior chamber lens in the capsular bag; the surgery was carried out without complications.
 Fifteen days after the surgery, the patient performed a sports activity (running), during which he felt eye pain and decreased visual acuity, which motivated him to consult urgently.
 The examination found a clear cornea, a stretched pupil and a subluxed intraocular lens in the anterior chamber, with a lower corneal contact.
 The patient benefited from a surgical procedure, with a re-implantation of the implant in the bag; the postoperative follow-up was without particularities.

-Corresponding author
+Corresponding Author

-Aymane Ridallah, University Mohammed V Souissi, Ophtalmologie A, l'Hôpital des Spécialités, CHU Rabat, Rabat, Maroc (aridallah@gmail.com)
+Aymane Ridallah, University Mohammed V Souissi, Ophtalmologie A, l´Hôpital des Spécialités, CHU Rabat, Rabat, Maroc (aridallah@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.